Rt Hon Nicola Sturgeon MSP

 Professor of Political Economy, University of the Witwatersrand, South Africa

-Presentation title: presentation title: Conceptual and strategic conflicts within climate justice
+Presentation title: Conceptual and strategic conflicts within climate justice

 Patrick Bond’s work is presently focused on geopolitics, local and global political ecology, and South African, Zimbabwean, African and global uneven development.
 Since moving permanently to South Africa in 1990.